Publishing Program, 2019

 The Art of Power: Habsburg Women in the Renaissance / Kunst und Macht: Drei Frauen aus dem Hause Habsburg

-The exhibition will present to the public c.
+The exhibition presented to the public c.
 100 key objects from important European collections, including items from Ambras Castle and from the Kunsthistoriches Museum in Vienna.
-The exihibition focuses on three remarkable Habsuburg women -- rulers and discerning collectors of art, curiosities, and precious objects: the Archduchess Margaret of Austria (1480-1530, Princess of Asturias and Duchess of Savoy, then Governor of the Habsburg Netherlands), Mary of Hungary (1505-1558, Queen Consort of Hungary and Bohemia, and later Governor of the Habsburg Netherlands), and Catherine of Austria (1507-1578, Queen of Portugal as wife of King João III and then Regent of Portugal during the minority of D. Sebastião I de Portugal).
-We invite you to download the exhibition poster, flyer, and invitation, in PDF format (click images below).
-Further below, the link photograph of the castle's iconic Spanish Hall will patch you through to an OpenStreetMap plan of Innsbruck and to map / road information on convenient access to Schloss Ambras, either from the city of Innsbruck or from the Autobahn (Knoten Innsbruck Amras).
-A Curators' Day will be held on 9 August 2018, starting at 16:30.
-Do not miss this wonderful opportunity to meet the curatorial team directing the exhibition.
+The exihibition focused on three remarkable Habsuburg women -- rulers and discerning collectors of art, curiosities, and precious objects: the Archduchess Margaret of Austria (1480-1530, Princess of Asturias and Duchess of Savoy, then Governor of the Habsburg Netherlands), Mary of Hungary (1505-1558, Queen Consort of Hungary and Bohemia, and later Governor of the Habsburg Netherlands), and Catherine of Austria (1507-1578, Queen of Portugal as wife of King João III and then Regent of Portugal during the minority of D. Sebastião I de Portugal).

 The Museu Nacional da Arte Antiga, Lisbon, opened on 23 February 2017 the exhibition "A Cidade Global: Lisboa no Renascimento / The Global City: Lisbon in the Renaissance," curated by Annemarie Jordan Gschwend and Kate J. P. Lowe.
 The display ran from 24 February 2017 to 9 April 2017.
 Please follow this >> link << to the venue's original press release, in PDF format.